chrisnoonan98675/site/xl-release/concept/active-active-first-beta.markdown

 1. Set up cluster connectivity as described under [Configure cluster connectivity](#configure-cluster-connectivity).
 1. Copy a valid license to the `conf` directory on each node.
 1. Ensure task archiving uses the Oracle database by configuring `conf/xl-release.conf` as described under [Configure task archiving](#configure-task-archiving).
+1. Download [the default settings file](active-active-beta/xl-release-server.conf.defaults) and copy it into the `conf` directory.
-1. On the first node *only*, follow the server setup procedure in the normal way (`bin/server.sh -setup`).
+1. On the first node *only*, run the server setup command as follows: `bin/server.sh -setup -force -reinitialize -setup-defaults=conf/xl-release-server.conf.defaults`.
 Do not run the setup procedure on other nodes yet.
+The resulting settings are the required ones for the stress tests.
 1. Start XL Release on the first node and log in to the user interface as the admin user.
-1. After logging in successfully, copy `conf/xl-release-server.conf` and `conf/repository-keystore.jceks` (if it exists) to the other node(s).
+1. After logging in successfully, copy `conf/xl-release-server.conf` (note: the one without `.defaults`) and `conf/repository-keystore.jceks` (if it exists) to the other node(s).
 For nodes running on the same machine, edit `conf/xl-release-server.conf` to set `http.port` to an unused port.
 1. On the other node(s), start the server without running the setup procedure (that is, without the `-setup` argument).
 1. Read about the [limitations of this beta release](#limitations-in-the-beta-release).
 1. Execute performance tests and fill out the form.
 [See below for instructions.](#running-stress-tests)